darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-relayer-client.md

 ### Bridge Darwinia &lt;&gt; Ethereum

-The Darwinia has implemented Ethereum bridge and is already in work.
-This is a two-way bridge that can freely relay transactions between the two parties to the other chain.
+Darwinia has implemented Ethereum bridge, and it is already in operation.
+It is a two-way bridge that can relay transactions between the two networks back and forth.

 - Code: [darwinia-network/bridger/task/task-darwinia-ethereum](https://github.com/darwinia-network/bridger/tree/master/task/task-darwinia-ethereum)

 ### Bridge Darwinia &lt;&gt; Crab

 This is the bridge we are planning.
 The test bridge [Pangolin &lt;&gt; Pangoro](https://github.com/darwinia-network/bridger/blob/master/task/task-pangolin-pangoro) has been completed.
-After the test bridge is stable, it will be implemented between Darwinia and Crab.
+When the test bridge becomes stable, it will be implemented between Darwinia and Crab.
-In the test bridge, we implemented an on-demand relay and implemented an incentive strategy.
+In the test bridge, we have implemented the on-demand relay mechanism and an incentivisation strategy.

 ### Bridge Darwinia &lt;&gt; Bsc